 Receive His comfort today; allow it to overflow and bring comfort to others.
 It’s one of the ways he “works all things together for good.”

 God of Comfort and Compassion, thank you for being with me through times of trial.
 Help me to pass on the comfort and compassion I received to others who are struggling to find hope in the midst of their problems.
-Give me eyes to see those who are struggling and the compassionate to be of help.
+Give me eyes to see those who are struggling and the compassion to be of help.
 Amen.